Moving in Spain

 Visa Type Category Who It’s For Main Visa Names Work Allowed?

-No-Work (Passive Income) Retirees, investors, savers Non-Lucrative, Golden Visa No
+No-Work (Passive Income) Retirees, investors, savers Non-Lucrative No

 Work (Active Income) Remote workers, employees, freelancers, students Digital Nomad, Employment, Self-Employment, Student Visa Yes

-No matter which visa you choose, certain foundational rules are absolute.
-Internalizing these truths will save you time, money, and immense frustration.
+No matter which visa you choose, certain requirements are absolute.
+Beyond the NIE, or even the TIE, internalizing these truths will save you time, money, and immense frustration.

 1. Consulate is Everything: The official website of the Spanish Embassy or Consulate in your specific jurisdiction is your bible.
 Requirements can and do vary slightly between consulates (e.g., in New York vs. London vs. Dubai).
 What one accepts, another might question.
 Always default to your consulate's specific checklist.